nitrogen-lang/nitrogen/docs/stdlib/global/imports.md

 this can be used to ensure the script always has its needed dependencies.
 If required is false, an error object is returned instead which can then be dealt with accordingly.
 Using error objects is more performant then using a try/catch.

+## modulesSupported(): bool

+Returns if the platform and build supports dynamic binary modules.

 ## Module path resolution